tardate/LittleArduinoProjects/Electronics101/PierceGateOscillator/README.md

 ## Notes

 The Pierce oscillator is named for its inventor, George W. Pierce (1872-1956).
-It is a derivative of the Colpitts oscillator, and can be implemented using a minimum of components.
-Typically: a digital inverter, one resistor, two capacitors, and a quartz crystal.
+It is a derivative of the Colpitts oscillator, and can be implemented using a minimum of components, typically: a digital inverter, one resistor, two capacitors, and a quartz crystal.

 The term "Pierce Gate Oscillator" generally refers to circuits where the digital inverter is implemented as a CMOS gate (inverter or NOR).
 This is a very common arrangement, and is used with microcontroller chips to provide the external clock source.

 I have a 4.273MHz crystal resonator, and 74LS14 schmitt inverter on hand, so my objective here is to make a Pierce Gate Oscillator with them.

-### Componenet Selection - Theory
+### Component Selection - Theory

 The [Pierce-Gate Crystal Oscillator, an introduction](http://www.crystek.com/documents/appnotes/Pierce-GateIntroduction.pdf) application note provides thorough explaination of the theory.